 The results are published, and can be fed back to public policymakers.

 Public authorities have many difficult decisions to make like: “how should we decide what drugs the NHS should pay for?” and “how should we reduce carbon emissions”

 Opinion polls are important.
 They tell us what citizens think.
 But most policy questions are complex.
 Citizens’ juries give participants reliable information and time to explore difficult questions.
 They can tell us something that opinion polls and focus groups don’t tell us: what citizens think once they better understand a policy question.
 That can help, and give legitimacy to, public authorities making decisions that affect the public.
 Citizens’ juries put the public into public policymaking.

 Interested in commissioning a citizens’ jury?

 5 reasons to choose Citizens Juries’ c.i.c to design and run your citizens’ jury:

 - The only organisation in the UK specialising in designing and running citizens’ juries

-- Delivered in partnership with the Jefferson Center – the founders of citizens’ juries
+- Delivered in partnership with the Center for New Democratic Processes (formerly Jefferson Center) – the founders of citizens’ juries

 - Rigorous methodology